 Michigan axe usually weighs around three pounds.
 But the weight can change depending on the material used to make it.
 Wood-handled Michigan axes are heavier than fiberglass alternatives.
 The length of the handle also impacts the total weight.
 You can check the weight of the product before purchasing it.

 Now that you know what a Michigan axe is and how it’s used, it will be easier for you to differentiate them from other axes and make the most out of them.
-When purchasing an axe, make sure to consider your needs and requirements, the purpose you need it for, and your budget.
+When purchasing an axe, consider your needs and requirements, the purpose you need it for, and your budget.